Fees and important dates for the foundation-level exams (collectively known as Foundations in Accountancy) can be found below.

 You can take on-demand computer-based exams at any time but you will need to make sure that you are registered as a student and that you have your student registration number with you on the day.
 Please allow at least six weeks for your form to be processed and to be given your student number.

-If you live in one of the following countries, you can sit exams that qualify you for ACCA and the national accountancy body at the same time: Barbados, Belize, Cambodia, Guyana, Jamaica, Lesotho, Malta, Sierra Leone, Swaziland or Trinidad and Tobago.
+qualify you for ACCA and the national accountancy body at the same time: Barbados, Belize, Cambodia, Guyana, Jamaica, Lesotho, Malta, Sierra Leone, Swaziland or Trinidad and Tobago.

 To register for the relevant Joint Examination Partnership partner as well as with ACCA, please apply online.
 You may also have to complete a Joint Examination Scheme registration form.
 You can get this from your local Joint Examination Partnership office.